canaangifford/r-template/README.md

 ## Quick Start

 1. Click **Use this template** on GitHub to create your repo
-2. Clone it and open in VS Code or RStudio
+2. Clone it and open in RStudio or your editor of choice
 3. Open R in the project root and run:

 ```r
 renv::restore()
 ```

 That's it.
 All dependencies install from the lockfile.
+On a fresh machine this takes 10–20 minutes the first time — subsequent restores are fast via the renv cache.

 ## Project Structure